overflyer87/custom-cross-lfs-nosystemd-x86_64/README.md

 I will ONLY support the BASH.

-This "distro" will start with kernel 4.12.10.
-It runs perfectly with 4.13.5 right now (2017-10-31).
-4.14-rc4 did not work.
-System booted...PC immediately turned off Ó_ó.
+It runs perfectly with 4.13.10 right now (2017-11-03).
 To make this even a thing the kernel configs i provide here are maxed out.
 They will probably run on any PC!
 If you want a more minimalistic kernel suited to your system change the clfs_12 script(s) and use make menuconfig or even make localmodconfig.

 I will try to use openrc-elogind and NOT consolekit.
 Elogind however is suddenly failing on me although it worked before.
 I will ONLY provide scripts for **XFCE** and **MATE** as Desktop environments (DEs).